juliangrewe-bosch/caliper/README.md

 ## Test Infrastructure

-To run the load-tests a `Carbyne Stack Virtual Cloud` has to be deployed.
+To run the load-tests a *Carbyne Stack Virtual Cloud* has to be deployed.
 The
-\[LINK\] IaC repository is used to deploy a `two-party VC` hosted on Microsoft Azure.
+\[LINK\] IaC repository is used to deploy a two-party VC hosted on *Microsoft Azure*.
 The following resources are created by running the IaC deployment:

-- *PrivateAksStack*
-  - Deploys an AzureVM that is later peered with the Carbyne Stack VC
+- *PrivateAksStack*: Deploys an AzureVM that is later peered with the Carbyne Stack VC
-- *PrivateAksVirtualCloudStack*
-  - Deploys two private AKS cluster and a two-party Carbyne Stack VC
+- *PrivateAksVirtualCloudStack*: Deploys two private AKS cluster and a two-party Carbyne Stack VC
-- *GraphiteExporter*
-  - Deploys an app to transform and expose metrics for Prometheus
+- *GraphiteExporter*: Deploys an app to transform and expose metrics for Prometheus
-- *Prometheus*
-  - Deploys a Prometheus server and config resources
+- *Prometheus*: Deploys a Prometheus server and config resources

-The following resources have to be created beforehand:
+> **Important** :The following resources have to be created before running the
+> deployment.

 | Resource          | Name                             | Role                                                  | Usage                           | Expiration |
 | ----------------- | -------------------------------- | ----------------------------------------------------- | ------------------------------- | ---------- |